The first step to growing your email list: the incentive

 Not so fast.
 Not every tactic is necessarily right for every brand.

 I’ll explain what I mean.
-The following fictitious examples show suggested CTA text for shops of a few different types.
+The following fictitious examples show suggested incentives for shops of a few different types.

 The budget-friendly shop